aniketgavit23/Lead-Management-System/README.md

 # Lead Management System

-This project is modified and customized by me (Aniket) for academic submission.
+This project is modified and customized by me (Aniket) and Harshvardhan for academic submission.

 Project Name: CreativeLead CRM System
 A professional Java-based Lead Management System for tracking sales leads with automatic scoring and analytics.